 Completely replace your deadbolt with the Yale Assure Lever.
 Through Bluetooth, you can have the lock automatically unlock when you approach the door, but when you don’t have your phone, you can use the number pad to gain access.
 It can be integrated with all the major voice AI players (Alexa, Google Assistant, Siri), and you can grant access to trusted family and friends by creating virtual keys, or by creating a schedule for the door to automatically lock and unlock.
 The install process and price are a little more intensive, but it’s a great smart lock with a lot of features.

 5. Schlage Encode Smart WiFi Deadbolt

 If you have a screwdriver handy, you’ll have everything you need to install this smart lock.
 It essentially “snaps” onto your deadbolt, making the install process easy.
 Speaking of easy install, it connects to your WiFi without the need for any additional adapters.
 It has a slim profile but packs plenty of smart features inside.
 For starters, integration with Alexa and Google Assistant (sorry, Siri), as well as impact sensors to let you know if someone is trying to break in.
 You can also create up to 100 access codes which makes it great for Airbnb’s and rental properties.

 6. Ultraloq U-Bolt Pro

 When you want multiple unlocking options, including the James Bond-like fingerprint scanner to open your door, the Ultralog U-Bolt Pro has you covered.
 You have the option to control the lock with your phone, use the nice rubber-digit number pad, use a key, or scan your finger to gain access.
 Add Alexa and Google Assistant into the mix, and you have an ultra-smart lock with plenty of access points.
-Ultralog is the company you might not know much about, but it is one you should start paying attention to.
+Ultralog is a company you might not know much about, but it is one you should start paying attention to.

 7. Schlage Sense